Hardware Guide: Your Personal Computer and Equipment

 A scanner takes a paper chart, insurance card, form letter, lab result, or other piece of paper and sends it to PCC EHR, where a user can import it into a patient chart.
 Some scanners need to plug into a workstation computer with a USB cable, other scanners can connect to your network on their own.

 PCC will work with your office to help you determine your scanner needs and select an appropriate scanner.
-PCC can not guarantee PCC EHR compatibility with a scanner we have not tested and approved, so if you have concerns, send the make and model number of a scanner to us before purchasing.
+PCC cannot guarantee PCC EHR compatibility with a scanner we have not tested and approved, so if you have concerns, send PCC the make and model number of a scanner for verification before purchasing.

 What About Copiers and All-In One Devices?: All-in-one printer, scanner, fax devices, or your practice’s copier, may have the ability to scan to a network folder, but they will be slower than a dedicated scanner.